-The Middle Rio Grande Endangered Species Collaborative Program provides a collaborative forum to support scientific analysis and implementation of adaptive management to the benefit and recovery of the listed species pursuant to the Endangered Species Act within the Program Area, and to protect existing and future water uses while complying with applicable state, federal and tribal laws, rules, and regulations.
+The Middle Rio Grande Endangered Species Collaborative Program (Collaborative Program) provides a collaborative forum to support scientific analysis and implementation of adaptive management to the benefit and recovery of the listed species pursuant to the Endangered Species Act within the Program Area, and to protect existing and future water uses while complying with applicable state, federal and tribal laws, rules, and regulations.

 - Establish and maintain a self-sustaining population of endangered Rio Grande silvery minnow (RGSM) distributed throughout the Middle Rio Grande (MRG).